karolzlot/chembox_wiki_scrap/README.md

 This scraper downloads wikipedia pages, extract information from chembox templates and saves it to JSON, XML and XLSX files.

+Scraper has following features:
+- async requests with httpx (only async version)
+- caching wikipedia responses
+- handling wikipedia redirections
+- handling wikipedia wikitext formatting
+- ignoring not needed infobox keys
+- converting some values to `\n` delimited lists

+Scraper is performing very well, able to scrap 600 pages in less than 20 seconds.  (async version)

 Requires Python 3.9